ProLeadsAI/proleadsai-better-auth/README.md

   - **Admin**: manage members and settings, but typically less billing power than the owner.
   - **Member (read-only / limited)**: can use the product inside the org but cannot touch billing or sensitive admin actions.

+- **User Profile Management**
+  - **Profile Settings Page** (`/profile`): Dedicated page for personal account settings, accessible from both desktop sidebar and mobile drawer.
+  - **Profile Picture Upload**: Upload, change, or remove profile pictures with drag-and-drop support.
+Initials fallback when no image is set.
+  - **Connected Accounts**: Link/unlink OAuth providers (Google, GitHub) to a single account.
+  - **Password Management**: Change password for credential users, or use forgot password flow for OAuth-only users to add a password.
+  - **Email Change with Stripe Sync**: When a team owner changes their email (with verification), Stripe customer email is automatically updated for all organizations they own.
+  - **Trusted Devices**: View and revoke active sessions from the profile page.
+  - **Account Deletion**: Users can delete their account with email verification for security.

+- **Stripe Billing Sync**
+  - **Organization Name on Invoices**: Stripe customer name is set to the organization name (shows on invoices).
+  - **Auto-sync After Payments**: After subscription creation or updates, customer name is synced back to org name (prevents personal card names from overwriting).
+  - **Org Name Changes**: When organization name is updated in settings, Stripe customer name is automatically updated.
+  - **Owner Email Changes**: When an owner verifies a new email, Stripe customer email is updated for all their organizations.

 - **Auth & Org Handling (Better Auth style)**
-  - Most auth, organization, and subscription flows are implemented the “Better Auth way”, using its primitives and conventions.
+  - Most auth, organization, and subscription flows are implemented the "Better Auth way", using its primitives and conventions.
-  - **Exception:** API keys are wired using metadata on users/orgs to associate keys with organizations where Better Auth doesn’t natively handle org-scoped API keys.
+  - **Exception:** API keys are wired using metadata on users/orgs to associate keys with organizations where Better Auth doesn't natively handle org-scoped API keys.

 [ADD SCREENSHOT: members page showing roles (owner/admin/member)]